datasets/s-and-p-500-companies/scripts/README.md

 # Run the scripts
-These Linux scripts scrape data from Wikipedia page about S&P500 and computes a datapackage augmented with yahoo webservices.
+These **Linux** scripts scrape data from Wikipedia page about S&P500 and computes a datapackage augmented with yahoo webservices.

+They have been tested under Debian Jessy.

 ## Install the dependencies
-The scripts work with some python code glued together with a makefile.
+The scripts work with some python and shell scripts glued together with a Makefile.

 Install the required python libraries :